-For the pictured treats, I used yogurt drops with a just a little coconut oil to help with melting and consistency.
+For the pictured treats, I used yogurt drops with a smidge of coconut oil to help with melting and consistency.
 When melting carob, I also like to use either coconut oil or peanut butter.
-Mmm… peanut butter… Make sure your baked treats are fully cooled before assembly.
-A little squeeze bottle makes it extra easy to apply the melted mixtures on the small letter shapes with minimum mess.
-Let the glue cool to set firmly.
-Then the treats are ready for careful handling and sharing.
+Mmm… peanut butter!
+Make sure your baked treats are fully cooled before assembly.
+A little squeeze bottle, as you can see in the photos above, makes it extra easy to apply the melted mixtures on the small letter shapes with minimum mess.
+Once assembled, let the glue cool and set firmly.
+Then your extra special treats are ready for careful handling and sharing.

 I made a few special layered heart XO Valentine dog treats and a whole jar of itty bitty edible hugs and kisses.
+Don’t worry, doggy diet patrol!
 The boys are used to getting tiny treat, either made tiny or broken from larger treats.
 Except when posing for blog photos, of course!
+Hehe.

 Other Fun and Cute Treat Ideas

 No alphabet cutters?
-Looking for ideas for other holidays or special events?
-The techniques above can be used to layer other shapes of dog treats.
-Take a look through your existing cookie cutter collection for ideas.
-It’s fun to get creative.
-And occasionally a little crazy.
+Looking for ideas for other holidays or events?
+The techniques above can be used to layer other shapes.
+Take a look through your cookie cutters for ideas.
+We love getting creative and a bit crazy.
+Haha!
 Have you seen our stacked star Christmas treat trees?

 You can also use melted carob or yogurt drops as decorations instead of edible glue.
 Unlike many doggy icings, they set firm for handling (take care with how much coconut oil or peanut butter you include) and also add extra yummy scent and flavour to the treats.
 The pictured flower treats were made using a flower-shaped mini plunger cutter.
 A little drop of melt-and-set yogurt accents their centres beautifully.